solana-labs/solana/rfcs/0010-drones.md

 ### Invalid last_id

 The drone may prefer its airdrops only target a particular Solana cluster.
-To do that, it listen to the cluster for new entry IDs and ensure any requests reference a recent one.
+To do that, it listens to the cluster for new entry IDs and ensure any requests reference a recent one.

 ### Double spends